ncal46/Unbeatable-TicTacToe/README.md

 # Unbeatable-TicTacToe
-TicTacToe game that always ends a loss or a tie for the human user.
+TicTacToe game that always ends in a loss or a tie for the human user.